nanu2000/TaskListCreator/README.md

 The code for this project is fairly decent, I cannot say it's the best quality, but I do plan to refactor some of it.

-### The most complicated part of this project was to make it copy and pastable and not lose horizontal or vertical alignment.
+### The most complicated part of this project was to make it copy and pastable without losing horizontal or vertical alignment.

 So if you create a new task list and then copy and paste it into a txt editor the proportions should look very similar, if not the same.